 Snowflake stamp options

-FTC Disclaimer: I’ve received products/compensation as part of the Simply Stamps Design Team.
+FTC Disclaimer: Back in 2017, I received products/compensation when I was on the Simply Stamps Design Team.
 This sparkling snowflake banner, however, is 100% my own project!
-Some of the links in this post are affiliate links.
-I explain more here.

 - Snowflake Stamp — Simply Stamps

 - StazOn Midi Ink Pad in Emerald City — Tsukineko